Tejashree1924/Vehicle-Cut-In-Detection/README.md

 These modules and tools were essential for setting up the environment, downloading and using pretrained models, processing images and videos, and visualizing the results.

+Project Outcomes

+The Vehicle Cut-In Detection project aims to enhance road safety by detecting potential collisions in real-time using machine learning and computer vision techniques.
+Here are the key outcomes of the project:

+Real-Time Vehicle Detection

+Distance Measurement and Collision Warning

+Calculated the approximate distance between the detected vehicles and the target vehicle

+Integration and Deployment

+Designed the system to be easily adaptable for different types of vehicles and environments by retraining the model with custom datasets.
+Ensured that the solution can be scaled to handle different video resolutions and frame rates without significant loss of performance.